 Make use of this music of arcade genre.
-I have electronic music, modern, futuristic or sci-fi looped songs in OGG Vorbis format to download and use freely.
-Under a Creative Commons Attribution license, just worry about writing a link to patrickdearteaga.com or my name Patrick de Arteaga in the credits of your projects.
+I have electronic music, modern, futuristic or sci-fi looped songs in Ogg Vorbis format to download and use freely.
+Under a license of Creative Commons music, just worry about adding a link to patrickdearteaga.com or my name Patrick de Arteaga in the credits of your projects.